icann/rst-test-specs/inc/preamble.md

 ## 2.3.5.
 Error severity levels

-1. `INFO` - an informational message.
-1. `NOTICE` - a normal but significant condition.
+The supported severity levels are a subset of the values defined in RFC 5424.

 2. `WARNING` - an issue which does not prevent the test from *passing*, but which may benefit from further investigation.
-1. `ERROR` - an issue which prevents the test from *passing*, but does not prevent the test from *continuing*.
-A test may produce multiple `ERROR` results.
+1. `ERROR` - an issue which prevents the test case from *passing*, but does not prevent the test case from *continuing*.
+A test case may produce multiple `ERROR` results.
-2. `CRITICAL` - an issue which prevents the test from continuing any further.
-A test will only produce a single `CRITICAL` result and it will always be the last result in the log.
+2. `CRITICAL` - an issue which prevents the test case from continuing any further.
+A test case will only produce a single `CRITICAL` result and it will always be the last result in the log.

 ## 2.3.6.
 Common errors